 Settlement near Knoxville, Tennessee

 James Stuart had been in the area for at least two years, as the tract was surveyed for him on 20 May 1788, with James Stuart and Robert Stuart serving as chain carriers.
-(The Creek was then called Robeson’s Creek according to the survey.)2 Robert Stuart may have been a brother, as it is unlikely that his son Robert was nearly old enough to serve as a chain carrier.3
+(The Creek was then called Robeson’s Creek according to the survey.)2 Robert Stuart may have been a brother, as it is unlikely that James Stewart’s son Robert was nearly old enough to serve as a chain carrier.3 There does not seem to be any record of James Stewart in Hawkins County, suggesting that he was newly arrived in the area.

 In June 1792 Knox County was formed, and the grant was recorded there several years later on 20 January 1798.
 One of the earliest court records is a suit by a James Stewart (who may have been a different person) in January 1793 against Peter McNamee for a debt of $48.66.4

-The 1806 tax list shows James Stewart with 200 acres immediately followed by James Stewart Junior and Robert Stewart, evidently sons who had reached maturity after 1804.
+The 1806 tax list shows James Stewart with 200 acres immediately followed by James Stewart Junior and Robert Stewart.

 The next record of James Stewart is posthumous.
 His will, dated 14 January 1815 and proven on 10 April 1815, reads as follows: